iyzhang/www/_posts/2015-02-01-consistency.md

 enforce a strict serial ordering of transactions *and* operations in a transactional storage system that uses replication.
-And this has all kinds of benefits, like letting us get away without using an expensive protocol like Paxos and using transactions as a way to batch execute a bunch of transactions together for even less distributed coordination.
+And this has all kinds of benefits, like letting us get away without using an expensive protocol like Paxos.

 ### Summary

 Explaining consistency is hard and it doesn't help that we don't have consistent terminology!
-Trying to convince people that they might want strong isolation, but not consistency (in CAP), and probably don't care about that other kind of consistency (in ACID), is really hard.
+Trying to convince people that they might want strong isolation but not need consistency (in CAP) and probably don't care about that other kind of consistency (in ACID) is really hard.

 ### References